Composition-driven magnetic anisotropy and spin polarization in Mn$_2$Ru$_{1-x}$Ga Heusler alloy: Introduction

 where $l$ indexes the total number of configurations for a given composition $p$~(denoted as $N_p$), and $\Delta E_{vf,p}^l$ represents the energy difference between the highest vacancy formation energy~(VF) among configurations with the same Ru content, $E_{vf,p}^{\max}$, and the VF of each specific configuration $l$, $E_{vf,p}^l$.
 The latter is defined as:

 where $E_p^l$ is the total SCF energy for each $l,p$, while $E_{sc}^{(Ru,Mn,Ga)}$ represents the total energy of Ru, Mn, and Ga in their most stable bulk phases.
 The terms $n_{(Ru,Mn,Ga)}$ denote the number of atoms of each element within the unit cell for the given $p$.
-For any quantity $A$, such as the projected density of states and magnetic anisotropy, its statistical average for each $p$ is calculated as:
+For any quantity $A$, such as the projected density of states and MAE, its statistical average for each $p$ is calculated as:

 Here, $\textbf{A}^T_p$ and $\textbf{B}_p$ are row and column $N_p$--dimensional vectors representing the values $A^l_p$ and the Boltzmann weight $\exp\big[\Delta E_{vf,p}^l/k T\big]$, respectively.
 On the other hand, the fictitious Boltzmann factor assigns a higher or lower probability to each configuration depending on temperature: at higher temperatures, configurations with larger energy differences become more accessible, whereas at lower temperatures, those with lower energy differences are favored.
 In the present work, we assigned two distinct values to $kT$, namely 5~meV and 1~eV, in order to probe the behavior of the Mn$_2$Ru$_{1-x_p}$Ga alloy across configurations with varying degrees of metastability.
 The lower value~(5~meV) corresponds to $\sim$50~K and allows the analysis of the most energetically favorable configurations.
-In contrast, the higher value~(1~eV) extends the sampling to include less stable configurations that may still be thermally accessible at elevated temperatures or during synthesis, providing a broader understanding of possible magnetic behaviors.
+In contrast, the higher value (1 eV) extends the sampling to include less stable configurations and should be interpreted as a statistical sampling parameter rather than a physically realistic thermodynamic temperature.
+Within this framework, the use of kT = 1 eV provides an upper-limit sampling scenario that enables evaluation of the robustness of the magnetic and electronic trends against configurational disorder.
+This approach provides a broader understanding of possible magnetic behaviors and mimics, in an approximate manner, the wide distribution of local atomic environments that may arise during non-equilibrium growth or synthesis processes.

 Our density functional based calculations were performed using the SIESTA code~\cite{siesta1, siesta2}.
 Core electrons were described using fully separable Kleinman–-Bylander and norm--conserving pseudopotentials~(PPs) of the Troullier–-Martins type~\cite{kb, tm}.
 For the PPs we used the following optimized core radii and atomic configurations: 2.61, 0.66, 3.39 for Mn~(4s$^2$3d$^5$4p$^0$), 2.81, 1.14, 2.96 for Ru~(5s$^1$4d$^7$5p$^0$) and 1.79, 2.57, 3.00 for Ga~(4s$^1$4p$^2$4d$^0$).
 As exchange--correlation~(XC) potential we have employed the generalized gradient approximation~(GGA) in the Perdew, Burke, and Ernzerhof~(PBE) version~\cite{pbe} and to address a better description of the magnetic behavior, nonlinear core corrections were included in the XC terms~\cite{cc}.
 As a basis set, we have used a double--$\zeta$ polarized~(DZP) strictly localized numerical atomic orbitals.
 The electronic temperature~(kT in the Fermi-Dirac distribution) was set to 10~meV for all the calculations.
 To achieve a more precise description of the geometric, electronic and magnetic structure, we performed a SC optimization of the basis set and PPs cutoff radii for Mn, Ru and Ga.
 This was accomplished using an in--house Python--based automated workflow with SIESTA as core tool and the total SCF energy serving as the global optimization variable.
 We used the Mulliken partitioning scheme to obtain charge distribution \cite{mulliken}.